Climb Denali! (20,310′)

 What is the Mountaineering Special Use Fee?

 The NPS has charged a Mountaineering Special Use fee to climbers since 1996.
-It has gone up over the years and was most recently increased to $375 for climbers over age 24 and $275 for climbers 24 or younger.
+It has gone up over the years and was most recently increased to $420 for climbers aged 25+ and $320 for climbers 24 or younger.
 This fee is due in full at the time of registration and is non-refundable after January 15 of the year you are registering to climb.
 There is also a $15 Denali National Park entrance fee that is payable in Talkeetna.
-Holders of an Inter Agency Pass do not have to pay the entrance fee.
+Holders of an Inter Agency Pass do not have to pay the entrance fee, but need to present their pass to the Rangers in Talkeetna.

 Share Button